Get assimilated

 I recommend borgmatic which is a simple wrapper around borg and allows simple configuration and

 automation of the whole process.
-Since we have a Client-Server model borg
+Since we have a Client-Server model borg needs to be installed

 on both sides.